-1 2 Amendment 59 Education Funding and TABOR Rebates 3 Amendment 59 proposes amending the Colorado Constitution to: 4 5 6 eliminate rebates that taxpayers receive when the state collects more money than it is allowed, and spend the money on preschool through 12th grade (P-12) public education; 7 8 eliminate the required inflationary increase for P-12 education spending; and 9 ♦ set aside money in a new savings account for P-12 education.
-10 Summary and Analysis 11 12 13 14 15 16 17 18 What is the state spending limit and how is it changed?
-A constitutional provision known as TABOR limits the amount of money the state may spend each year Any money collected above the limit must be rebated to taxpayers unless voters allow the state to spend it.
+1 2 Initiative #126 Changing Education Funding and Ending Future TABOR Rebates 3 Amendment ?? proposes amending the Colorado Constitution to: 4 5 eliminate constitutionally required spending increases for preschool through 12th grade (P-12) education beginning in 2011; 6 7 8 eliminate constitutionally required refunds that taxpayers receive when the state collects more than it is allowed, and spend the money on P-12 education; and 9 ♦ set aside money in a new savings account for P-12 education.
+10 Summary and Analysis 11 12 13 14 15 What are the required increases for education spending and how are they changed?
+A constitutional provision known as Amendment 23 requires the state to increase the amount of money it spends on P-12 education.
+Spending must increase by at least inflation plus one percent through 2011 and by at least inflation each year thereafter.
+Amendment ?? eliminates the spending requirement after 2011.
+16 17 18 19 20 21 22 23 What is the state spending limit and how is it changed?
+Another constitutional provision known as TABOR limits the amount of money the state may spend each year.
+Any money collected above the limit is rebated to taxpayers unless the voters allow the state to spend it.
 Current projections do not show any rebates during the next five years.
-Since the economy grows faster than the limit over time, tax collections will grow beyond the limit and rebates will occur at some point in the future.
-Beginning in 2011, Amendment 59 permanently eliminates these rebates and instead places that money in the State Education Fund. / 2 19 20 21 22 23 What are the required increases for education spending and how are the changed?
-Another constitutional provision known as Amendment 23 requires the state to increase the amount of money it spends on P-12 education.
-Spending per student must increase by at least inflation each year after 2011.
-Amendment 59 eliminates this requirement. ' 24 25 26 27 28 What is the State Education Fund?
+However, since the economy grows faster than the limit over time, tax collections will grow beyond the limit and rebates will occur at some point in the future.
+Beginning in 2011, Amendment ?? permanently eliminates these rebates and instead places that money in the State Education Fund.
+24 25 26 27 28 What is the State Education Fund?
 The State Education Fund is an existing state fund that receives and holds money that can be spent only on P-12 education.
-Under current law, a portion of state income taxes is deposited in the fund.
-Amendment 59 deposits the money that the state keeps above the TABOR spending limit into the fund, along with other money the legislature may transfer to the fund.
-3 29 30 31 32 33 34 35 What is the new savings account for P-12 education?
-Amendment 59 creates a savings account within the State Education Fund.
-It places ten percent of income tax revenue that is currently deposited in the fund into the savings account un a certain threshold is reached.
-This money, about \$46 million in the first year, may be spent only if two-thirds of the state legislature votes to do so.
-In years that statewide personal income grows less than 6percent, the state legislature may spend it with a simple majority vote.
-In either case, this money may be spent only on P-12 education ۱.
-36 37 What else does the amendment do?
-In addition to the TABOR spending limmentioned above, the state has a yearly limit on spending increases for most state ıit programs.
-Any money the state has above this limit is currently spent on transportation and to build and maintain the state's buildings.
-Amendment 59 allows the legislature to transfer this money to the State Education Fund as long as certain other transfers for transportation have been made.
+Under current law, a portion of state income taxes are deposited in the fund.
+Amendment ?? deposits the money that the state keeps above the spending limit into the fund, along with other money the legislature may transfer to the fund.
+29 30 31 32 33 34 35 What is the new savings account for P-12 education?
+Amendment ?? creates a savings account within the State Education Fund.
+It places ten percent of income taxes that are currently deposited in the fund into the savings account until a certain threshold amount is reached.
+This money, about \$46 million in the first year, may be spent only on P-12 education, and then only if two-thirds of the state legislature votes to do so.
+In years that statewide personal income in Colorado grows less than 6 percent, the state legislature may spend it with a simple majority vote.
+36 37 What else does the measure do?
+In addition to the TABOR spending limit mentioned above, the state has a yearly limit on spending increases for most state programs.
+Any money the state has above this limit is spent on transportation and capital construction projects.
+The measure allows the legislature to transfer this money to the State Education Fund as long as certain other transfers for transportation have been made.